rancher/api-spec/README.md

 ### Validation ###
-The additional fields above provide enough info for a client to do basic validation of values before sumbitting them to a service.
+The additional fields above provide enough info for a client to do basic validation of values before submitting them to a service.
 They are not intended to be completly comprehensive; A service will often have additional restrictions on values that cannot be represented here.
 If the service is given a value that does not match all of it's conditions, it should return a 400 error with enough detail for the client to fix the problem and re-submit the reuqest.

 #### Character Ranges ####
 The <code>validChars:</code> and <code>invalidChars:</code> are case-sensitive and may contain ranges as in a simple regular expression.
 For example alphanumerics may be represented as "a-zA-Z0-9".
 Unicode characters should be represented as <code>\uXXXX</code> or <code>\uXXXXXX</code>, where X are the hexadecimal representation of the codepoint.